Cybersecurity

 The Human Element

 The majority of security breaches occur because of the human element.
 This means people fell victim to social engineering, stolen credentials, or simply made an error—misplacing passwords or misconfiguring accounts, for instance.
-The human element was involved in 82% of all confirmed data breaches, according to a 2022 report.

 Phishing

-Hackers take advantage of the sales fervor by using social engineering to manipulate people during the busy four-day period.
+Hackers take advantage of the sales rush by using social engineering to manipulate people during the busy four-day period.
 Staff must be on their guard and prepared for the flurry of phishing attacks across the weekend.

-Beware of Phishing Attempts
+Identifying Phishing Attempts

 • A sense of urgency, e.g., “Last chance to get 80% off”